jceb/vimin/README.md

 ## Plugins

+The following plugins are part of the vimin distribution:

 - [commentary](https://github.com/tpope/vim-commentary): handle comments with the `gc` mapping
 - [dirvish](https://github.com/tpope/vim-unimpaired): file management in vim, start by pressing `-`
 - [eunuch](https://github.com/tpope/vim-eunuch): Unix commands in vim